phrafsanjani/phrafsanjani.github.io/index.md

 My research journey began with mathematical statistics, as I deeply value the theoretical underpinnings of data science.
-Statistics provides the fondation for data analysis and therefore a lot of sciences, which has its roots in mathematics, while encompassing a rich philosophy and sparking hot debates.
+Statistics provides the foundation for data analysis and therefore a lot of sciences, which has its roots in mathematics, while encompassing a rich philosophy and sparking hot debates.
 I find it interesting that such an important field which deals with uncertainty was born out of mathematics, a stronghold of certainty!

-### Data Analysis in Social Sciences
+### Data Analysis in Economics, Finance and Psychology

-While I highly value and appreciate the theoretical foundations of statistics and data analysis, I believe it is equally important to apply this theoretical knowledge to real world problems.
+While I highly value and appreciate the theoretical foundations of statistics and data analysis, I believe it is equally important to apply the theoretical knowledge to real world problems.
-Aside from my passion for computational biology and bioinformatics, I am also interested in problems that arise is social sciences, specifically economics, finance, and psychology.
+Aside from my passion for computational biology and bioinformatics, I am also interested in problems that arise is social economics, finance, and psychology.

 ## Open-Source and GNU/Linux